 JCI and WPML

-The WPML-Plugin gives a good way to have a multilanguage WordPress-Website.
+The WPML-Plugin gives an excellent way to have a multi-language WordPress-Website.
 It offers several ways to do this.

-On the other hand APIs can provide data and content in different languages.
-Some need a …?lang=en in the API-URL, some other info in headers.
+On the other hand, APIs can provide data and content in different languages.
+Some need a …?lang=en in the API-URL and additional info in headers.

 JCI and WPML can work together in this way:

-If you set up a multisite-Wordpress and one network-site is DOMAIN/de and another network-site is DOMAIN/de you normally need two JCI-licences.
-But if WPML is in use you only need one JCI-licence.
+If you set up a multisite-Wordpress, one network site is DOMAIN/de, and another is DOMAIN/en, you usually need two JCI licenses.
+But if WPML is in use, you only need one JCI license.

 Asking the API